panpap/exportTableSQL/README.md

 # exportTableSQL
-Export Table from SQL Database
+Export Table from SQL Database in Ruby